sairam220/Cws_task_2/README.md

 7. You can switch between different uploaded files using the navigation menu at the top of the app.

-## Deployment

-This application is deployed on Vercel and can be accessed at the following URL: [https://sairam-cws-2.vercel.app/](https://sairam-cws-2.vercel.app/).

 ## Dependencies